paviro/KoShelf/README.md

 Although there are many ways to use this tool here is how I use it:

 1. **Syncthing Sync**: I use [Syncthing](https://syncthing.net/) to sync both my books folder and KoReader settings folder from my e-reader to my server
-2. **Books and Statistics**: I point to the synced books folder with `--books-path` and to `statistics.sqlite3` in the synced KoReader settings folder with `--statistics-db`
+2. **Books and Statistics**: I point to the synced books folder with `--library-path` and to `statistics.sqlite3` in the synced KoReader settings folder with `--statistics-db`
 3. **Web Server Mode**: I then run KoShelf in web server mode (without `--output`) - it will automatically rebuild when files change
 4. **Nginx Reverse Proxy**: I use an nginx reverse proxy for HTTPS and to restrict access